Nominations & Elections for the KAFP Board of Directors

 With any position that serves on the board, prior leadership experience is essential to success, but we won’t dictate to you what sources that experience should derive from.
 As part of the application process, nominees will provide information about their leadership experiences as well as share their passion for leading the KAFP.
 The Leadership Development Committee will also give you a call for an interview.
 We don’t want to hinder anyone’s interest in leadership service with a long list of arbitrary criteria that is daunting.

-The Secretary and Treasurer positions must be filled by an active KAFP member in good standing.
-Neither position automatically succeeds to President-Elect.
-The three at-large director positions must be filled by an active KAFP member in good standing.
+Elected and appointed positions of both the Academy and Foundation boards, must be filled by an active KAFP member in good standing.
+Neither the Secretary nor Treasurer positions automatically succeeds to President-Elect.
 The resident director position must be filled by a first- or second-year resident participating in a Kansas residency program and be a resident member of KAFP in good standing.
 The student director position must be filled by a first, second- or third-year medical student attending a medical school in Kansas and be a student member of the KAFP.

 What makes a great board member?